On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms: On conjugates of commuting diffeomorphisms

+\begin{rem} As in the end of the proof of the Main Theorem, it is not hard to show existence of paths of conjugate actions rather than sequences of conjugate actions converging to actions by rotations.
+Moreover, an exhaustion type argument allows extending Theorem 4 to countable Abelian groups.
+Details are left to the reader. \end{rem}

 {\bf Acknowledgments.} I'm strongly indebted to Adolfo Guillot, with whom formula (\ref{adolfo}) arose in a discussion during a seminar (more than ten years ago).
-I'm also indebted to Jairo Bochi, Bassam Fayad, Nancy Guelman, Alejandro Kocsard and Rapha\"el Krikorian for quite stimulating discussions.
+I'm also indebted to Jairo Bochi, Bassam Fayad, Nancy Guelman, Alejandro Kocsard and Rapha\"el Krikorian for quite stimulating discussions, as well as to the two referees whose remarks allowed greatly improving the exposition.

 The preparation of this text was funded by the CONICYT Projects MathAmsud 17-03 ``GDAR: geometry, dynamics, and Anosov representations" and FONDECYTs 1160541 and 1200114 (in Chile), as well as the Project FORDECYT 265667 and the PREI Program of the DGAPA at UNAM (in M\'exico).

 \begin{footnotesize}

 Andr\'es Navas\\

 Dpto de Matem\'atica y C.C., Univ. de Santiago de Chile\\